worktheclock/replit.github.io/classrooms/community.md

 Replit Classroom Community is a place for empowering teachers to share content with each other.
 We've seen first-hand how the Replit teacher community likes to share and exchange ideas.
-And for us, being Open Source developers, we understand how this can promote innovation.

 You can access the Classroom Community [here](/community).